Did you know that there are 1.7 Billion active users on Facebook Messenger?

-This guide is designed to help marketers familiarize themselves with Facebook’s policies for business communications on the Facebook Messenger chat platform.
-It covers:
+This guide is designed to help marketers get to know Facebook’s policies for business communications on the Facebook Messenger chat platform.

 Along with following Facebook’s own Messenger marketing rules, these guidelines will help you get high engagement and avoid complaints.

-This guide to Facebook Messenger Marketing best practices includes all unicorn successes and donkey flops learned from my personal experience.
+This guide to Facebook Messenger Marketing best practices includes all unicorn successes and donkey flops learned from MobileMonkey’s personal experience.

 Once you know all the Facebook policies, you’ll be ready to build an effective free chatbot for driving leads, sales and customer service savings on the Facebook Messenger platform.